Home Depot making changes after noose found in store

 ATLANTA, Ga.
-(CNN Newsource/BRPROUD) – One change is coming to all Home Depot stores after a noose was located in one of its stores, according to CNN.
+(CNN) – One change is coming to all Home Depot stores after a noose was located in one of its stores, according to CNN.

 Evidently this is not the first time this has happened at a Home Depot store.